 How to Convert string with delimiter into an array in react typescript?

-It is a short tutorial on how to convert string to array in react example.
-It includes how to convert a string with a delimiter to an array using the split() function.
+This is a concise tutorial on how to convert a string to an array in a React example.
+It covers the use of the split() function to convert a string with a specified delimiter into an array.

 var mystr = "This is a string";